Last updated January 13, 2021

 Read more about external links, new tabs and accessibility.

-In most cases, it is more accessible to not have links open in a new tab or window.
+In most cases, it is more accessible not to open links in a new tab or window.
 However, there are a few exceptions.

 Consider opening a link in a new tab or window in the following cases:

 - The link is on a page with embedded playable media.
-In this case, leaving the current page avoids interrupting playback.
+In this case, opening the form in a new tab or window avoids interrupting playback.

 - Leaving the page causes the user to lose their work, such as on a fillable form.
-In that case, a warning message is encouraged to notify the user of how to save their data.
+In that case, we encourage adding a warning message to notify the user of how to save their data.

 - There is a checklist or instructions the user must reference in order to complete a task on the new tab or window.